microsoft/pxt-skillmap-sample/tutorials/platformer/activity1.md

 Now we need to get the player Sprite moving.
 Drag out a ``||controller:move sprite with buttons||`` block and place it at the end of ``||loops:on start||``.
+Change the variable name from "mySprite" to "thePlayer".
 Press the plus button and change the vy argument to 0.

 ```blocks